NVIDIA/cuOpt-Resources/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Please craft a minimal bug report by removing unecessary steps and data.
+Please craft a minimal bug report by removing unnecessary steps and data.
 This helps us reproduce the issue you're having and resolve the issue more quickly.

 Steps to reproduce the behavior:
 1. Attach or paste to this bug report